Immigrate

 Submitting your application for Express Entry may be your best option to becoming a Canadian permanent resident.

-You should work with RU Law to ensure you submit the best application possible.
+You should work with Urosevic Law to ensure you submit the best application possible.
 We will walk you through the following four steps, and confirm that you meet the necessary criteria before proceeding.

 3. Profile: Your Express Entry profile will be scored out of 1,200.
 We will create your profile for you when you meet the eligibility requirements.
 A Comprehensive Ranking System (CRS) is used to tally your profile points.
 After your profile is submitted, you will know your CRS score and which Express Entry programs you are eligible for.
 To get an idea of your potential ranking you can use the CRS calculator tool here.